May 17.2018 - CC Sint-Niklaas

 Initiator: Wim Wauman

 Workflow can mean different things.
-It mostly refers to the deliberate, rational organisation of work, primarily in the context of manufacturing.
-It usually consists of an orchestrated and repeatable pattern of business activity enabled by the systematic organisation of resources into processes that transform materials, provide services, or process information.
+It mostly refers to the deliberate, rational organization of work, primarily in the context of manufacturing.
+A workflow usually consists of an orchestrated and repeatable pattern of production activity enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.
 Although the implementation of schematized workflow principles on the factory floor has proven to be an effective strategy to increase productivity in terms of speed and thus quantity, it also implies a degradation of work for those on both sides of the divide between the work of the hand and work of the mind.

 - Wim Wauman